osglworks/java-excel/README.md

         .read();
 ```

-In case your caption is in a different language, you must do manual map:
+In case your caption is in a different language, you must do manual mapping:

 ```java
 ExcelReader reader = ExcelReader.builder()